Top 15 Alabama USA Events and Festivals

 Featuring a whole range of motorcycle events at Barber Motorsports Park, the Barber Vintage Festival showcases a vintage motorcycle race, motorcross, road racing, and various cross country events, as well as an air show, a swap meet with more than 250 vendors, a fan zone and more including the increasingly popular cycle market and auction.

-For more information about the Barber Vintage Festival in Birmingham visit:
+In reference to the Barber Vintage Festival in Birmingham catch:

 Moundville Native American Festival

-Now one of the top tourism events in Alabama, and a big celebration of Southeast Indian heritage and culture, Alabama’s Moundville Native American Festival at the University of Alabama’s Moundville Archaeological Park features the very unique artistry of the performers, artists, craftspeople and tradition bearers of the Southeastern Indians.
+Now one of the top tourism events in Alabama held at one of America’s most impressive sites of its kind, the Moundville Native American Festival celebrates the culture and heritage of Southeastern Indians.
+With the University of Alabama’s Moundville Archaeological Park serving as its backdrop, the festival features a unique mixture of native performers, artists, craftspeople and tradition bearers from around the Southeastern US.

 National Veterans Day Parade

 The first Veterans Day celebration in the United States was held in Birmingham, Alabama, in 1947.
-Alabama, the state that has had some 13,000 Alabama National Guard soldiers and airmen called to active duty since the attacks of September 11, 2001, still holds true to that tradition of honoring the men and women who fight for freedom.
-This downtown parade features more than 5,000 participants, 15 bands, and 50 floats.
+Alabama, the state known as the Yellowhammer State that has had some 13,000 Alabama National Guard soldiers and airmen called to active duty since the attacks of September 11, 2001, still holds true to that tradition of honoring the men and women who fight for freedom.
+This downtown parade, one of the main Alabama US events features more than 5,000 participants, 15 bands, and 50 floats.

-For more information about the National Veterans Day Parade visit: http://www.nationalveteransday.org
+For news regarding the National Veterans Day Parade go to:

 Galaxy of Lights